AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AMLFile/GenericAdditionalInformation.md

 AMLFile.GenericAdditionalInformation Property
 =============================================
-AutomationML 2.1 APIGets the AdditionalInformation values contained in this instance which are neither DocumentVersion or WriterHeader.
+Gets the AdditionalInformation values contained in this instance which are neither DocumentVersion or WriterHeader.
 DocumentVersion and WriterHeader objects are realized using AdditionalInformation objects, too.
 But these elements define a specific syntax to be recognized as specific AdditionalInformation objects.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)